Witiko/doctoral-thesis/defense.md

 # Accuracy and Speed {#accuracy-and-speed}

-All three research questions of my work focus at the quantitative evaluation of semantíc matching techniques and learning-to-rank techniques in terms of their accuracy and their speed.
+All three research questions of my work focus at the quantitative evaluation of semantic matching techniques and learning-to-rank techniques in terms of their accuracy and their speed.
 I will now describe my experiments in this area.

 ## Math Representations and Representation Learning {#representations}